NikolayBobovnikov/materials-tracking/temp_build/README.md

 We have implemented several key measures to ensure type safety and prevent build issues:

 1. **Enhanced Type Checking**
-   - Run `npm run type-check-all` to do extra validation of the generated Relay types
    - See `docs/TYPE-SAFETY.md` for complete type safety guidelines

 2. **CI/CD Pipeline**